sanity-io/plugin-kit/README.md

   - Has a valid plugin config, if present
   - `react`/`react-dom` declared as peer dependencies, if used
   - ... and more ...
-- Compiles plugin source using Babel
+- Compiles plugin source code using Babel

 ## Quick start (bootstrap new plugin)